 Rules for Magicals

-Penned by my fiancé, 'Rules for Magicals' is in part a silly political satire about wizardly bureaucracy, and in equal measure a tale of the misadventures of an introverted young man who's been turned into a hat.
-The characters were a joy to design, and the depth of worldbuilding was a fun challenge to bring to the page in illustrated form.
+Penned by my fiancé, 'Rules for Magicals' is in part a silly political satire about wizardly bureaucracy, and in equal measure a tale of the misadventures of an introverted young man who has been turned into a hat.
+The characters were a joy to illustrate, and the depth of worldbulding was a fun challenge to bring to the page in visual form.

 Cover

-Depicting the two main characters, Autumn and Arwood, sitting on the benches of parliament.
+Depicting the two main characters, Autumn and Arwood, sitting on the benches of the House of Potions.
 As a wraparound cover for a softback book, Arwood is featured on the front and Autumn on the back.

 Realm of Alwyn map